tangrams/tangram-tutorial/notes.md

 Layer order
 -Clarify that we’ll get into best practices about layer order later in the tutorial!!

-Colors
--can you display what shades of red are each color?

 Labels
 -CLARIFY: not to focus on country names and labels - just using test file